Notice of Race

 - Courses to be Sailed: A modified Olympic triangle is designated A course.
 Windward – Leeward two laps is designated B course.
 Course may included offset marks at windward mark and or a gate at the leeward mark.
 The course for each start shall be designated on the race committee boat port side by the warning signal for each start.
 Course Diagrams are available with the sailing instructions.

-- Schedule: Racing days are scheduled for May 19, June 9, June 23, August 11, August 25 September 8, and September 22.
+- Schedule: Racing days are scheduled for April 13, is a tune race that will not be scored in the series, April 27, May 11, June 1, June 22, August 10, August 24, September 7, and September 21.
 The warning signal for the first start of the first race of each race day will be at 1PM local time.
 The skippers meeting will be held at 11AM in the Scott Creek Boat Launch parking lot.

 For further information please contact rear commodore, Mark Breeden.

 Cave Run Sailing Association Summer Racing Series 2019

 Cave Run Lake